 It’s not strange that many nocturnal animals are actually the most dangerous creatures in the wilderness.
-Since there are less nocturnal than diurnal animals, the first ones have a drastic advantage at night.
+Since in number there are less nocturnal than diurnal animals, the first ones have a drastic advantage at night.

 Having in mind that most animals sleep during the night, nocturnal animals can freely exploit their predator instincts.

-But what about diurnal?
-Well, this is quite the opposite of nocturnality and this type of behavior is common with most animals.
+Guinea pigs are not diurnal.
+Diurnal is quite the opposite of nocturnality and this type of behavior is common with most animals.
 The most common diurnal animals include reptiles, birds, and mammals, although there are some exceptions with each animal type.

 Do Guinea Pigs Sleep?